Villa Majnoni d'Intignano in Erba

 La mansion It is located in a place of strong emotional impact and dominates a unique panorama over the whole Brianza within the Parco Valle del Lambro.

 It is located in the hills above the lake of Alserio which enjoys an exclusive view over the Grigne, Resegone, Lake Pusiano of Hanno.

 The dwelling has Property plots that extend up close to the lake of Alserio without any construction, inside the walls there are ancient trees of different types and worthy of note with heights that in some cases exceed the 30 mt.

-Also inside the park there is a cave above which the royal palace Architect Achille Majnoni d'Intignano had a small temple laid.
+Also inside the park there is a cave above which the regio Architect Achille Majnoni d'Intignano had a small temple laid.

 The dwelling is composed of two distinct bodies one, entering on the right, which was the original body dating back to the '600, the other entering on the left wanted by Massimiliano Majnoni d'Intignano in the 800th century when he bought it, it is worth noting in the lower part of this body the stables still almost intact.

 The history of Villa Majnoni d'Intignano

 Dominates the land in which the historical battle di Tassera e Carcano in which in 1160 the. was put to flight Barbarossa.
-According to some historical documents where now stands the villa at the time stood a castle.
+According to some historical documents where the villa now stands at the time there was a castle.

-From 'archive in Casa del Parravicini family It appears that in the 1351 Guglielmo Parravicini built the "Castel Nuovo" where once stood the castle and now stands the villa as testified by some gallery external to the current construction and much older workmanship.
+From 'archive area of Parravicini family It appears that in the 1351 Guglielmo Parravicini built the "Castel Nuovo" where once stood the castle and now stands the villa as testified by some gallery external to the current construction and much older workmanship.

 In 1570 Giovanni M. Parravicini rebuilt a villa on the ruins of the castle which had been destroyed again.
 The villa was then inhabited by his descendants.

 The villa and land were purchased in the 1840 from Massimiliano Majnoni d'Intignano that restructured it and had the park designed and planted.